-The Bachman's warbler was one of the smallest warblers with a total length of 11.0 to 11.5 cm.
-The bill was slender with a slight downward curve in both sexes and was a unique feature within the genus.
-The male was olive-green above with yellow forehead, lores, eyering, chin, and underparts; a black throat and crown; and dusky wings and tail.
-Males also had a yellow shoulder patch and bright rump.
-Generally, while similar, plumage of females was paler.
-Females lacked any black coloration and had olive green upperparts with yellow forehead and underparts.
-The eye-ring was whiter than in the males, and the crown was grayish.
-The dark patch on the throat was usually missing and the eye-ring was pale.
-Females had a buffy or bright yellowish forehead and a gray crown with no black; a whitish or white crissum; and less pronounced white spots on the tail (Hamel and Gauthreaux 1982, pp. 235-239; Hamel 1995, p.
-2).
-Immature males resembled females.
+Species Detectability

+The Bachman's warbler was one of the smallest warblers, with a total length of 11.0 to 11.5 cm.
 Males were easy to distinguish from other warblers.
 However, the drab coloration of the females and immature birds made positive identification difficult (Hamel and Gauthreaux 1982, p.
 235).
 Additionally, females were much more difficult to identify because variability in plumage was greater.
 Immature females were also most likely to be confused with other similarly drab warblers.

-The song of the Bachman's warbler was a zeep or buzzy zip given by both sexes (Hamel 2020, Sounds and Vocal Behavior).
-This species may have been difficult to differentiate on call alone, as its call was somewhat reminiscent of the pulsating trill of the northern parula (Parula americana) (Curson et al. 1994, p.
-95), and only two recordings exist from the 1950s (Hamel 2018, p.
-32) to guide ornithologists on distinguishing it this way.
+The song of the Bachman's warbler was a fast series of buzzy "zeeps" usually ending with a short, downward whistled note given by both sexes (Hamel 2020, Sounds and Vocal Behavior).
+This species may have been difficult to differentiate by call alone, as its call was somewhat reminiscent of the pulsating trill of the northern parula (Parula americana) (Curson et al. 1994, p.
+95), and only four recordings exist, all from the 1950s (two cited in Hamel 2018, p.
+32, and all four in Cornell Lab of Ornithology, Macaulay Library), to guide ornithologists on distinguishing it by sound.

 Despite the fact that it could be mistaken for the northern parula, Bachman's warbler was of high interest to birders, and guides have been published specifically to aid in field identification (Hamel and Gauthreaux 1982, entire).
 As a result, substantial informal and formal effort has been expended searching for the bird and verifying potential sightings as outlined below (see "Survey Effort").

 Although Bachman's warbler was first described in 1833, it remained relatively unnoticed for roughly the next 50 years.
 Population estimates are qualitative in nature and range from rare to abundant (Service 1999, pp. 4-448).
 Populations were probably never large and were found in "some numbers" between 1890 and 1920, but afterwards populations appeared to be very low (Hamel 2018, pp. 16-18).
 For instance, several singing males were reported in Missouri and Arkansas in 1897 (Widmann 1897, p.
 39), and Bachman's warbler was seen as a migrant along the lower Suwannee River in flocks of several species (Brewster and Chapman 1891, p.
 127).
 The last confirmed nest was documented in 1937 (Curson et al. 1994, p.
 96).
 A dramatic decline occurred sometime between the early 1900s and 1940 or 1950.
-Recognition of this decline resulted in the 1967 listing of the species (32 FR 4001; March 11, 1967) under the Endangered Species Preservation Act of 1966.
+Recognition of this decline resulted in the 1967 listing of the species (see 32 FR 4001; March 11, 1967) under the Endangered Species Preservation Act of 1966.

 Between 1975 and 1979, an exhaustive search was conducted in South Carolina, Missouri, and Arkansas.
 No Bachman's warblers were located (Hamel 1995, p.
 10).
 The last (though unconfirmed) sighting in Florida was from a single bird observed near Melbourne in 1977.
 In 1989, an extensive breeding season search was conducted on Tensas National Wildlife Refuge in Louisiana.
-Six possible Bachman's warbler observations occurred, but could not be documented sufficiently to meet acceptability criteria established for the study (Hamilton 1989, as cited in Service 2015, p.
+Six possible Bachman's warbler observations occurred but could not be documented sufficiently to meet acceptability criteria established for the study (Hamilton 1989, as cited in Service 2015, p.
 4).